 Can you depend on banana for protein?

 Furthermore, banana isn’t a complete protein.
-Actually, it has low-quality plant-based protein.
-It lacks certain essential amino acids.
-Also, it isn’t highly bioavailable.
+Actually, it has low-quality protein.
+It lacks certain essential amino acids, and it has a low bioavailability.

 Also, fiber in banana supports weight loss.
-It suppresses hunger.
+It keeps us full for hours!

-Do other fruits contain more protein than a banana?
+Do other fruits contain more protein than banana?

-Avocados with 2 g of protein per 100g have twice the amount of protein of a banana.
+Avocados with 2 g of protein per 100g have twice the amount of protein than a banana.
 Most popular dried fruits are also great dietary sources of plant-based protein.

 High-protein plant-based foods